orchcore

 pipeline/ |

-DAG-based phase orchestration engine for sequential/parallel multi-agent execution |
+Phase orchestration — sequential/parallel multi-agent execution in topological dependency order |

 runner/ |